Steps Following a DUI Charge

-If you are arrested for DUI in Wayne County, you will face a criminal process that is made up of several steps, including:
+If you are arrested for DUI, you will face a criminal process that is made up of several steps, including:

-- Preliminary Examination – This is only for those that are faced with a felony, such as by having too many convictions or causing a death.
-The preliminary examination is a right that a person charged for a felony has, within 14 days from the arraignment.
-During this time a witness will testify and can be cross examined by the defensive team.
+- Preliminary examination – This is only for those that are faced with a felony, such as by having too many convictions or causing a death.
+The preliminary examination is a right that a person charged for a felony has, within 21 days from the arraignment.
+During this time a witness will testify and can be cross-examined by the defensive team.
 Probable cause will need to be given that the crime was committed by the suspect.

 - Pretrial hearing - At this preliminary hearing, the judge will have an opportunity to be updated on the progress of your case.
 A prosecutor may offer a plea agreement at this stage, which, if accepted, will require that you formally enter your plea in front of the judge.